updated on 17 May 2022

 1. What are your strengths/weaknesses?

-3. What appeals to you most about this job?
+3. What attracted you to this job?

 4. What do you know about us?